robotology/blocktest/README.md

 ## 9.1.
 Existing plugins
 Two plugin are already available:
-The Yarp BlockTest-plugin look at https://github.com/robotology/blocktest-yarp-plugins and the Generic BlockTest-plugin that is included in the current repository.
+The Yarp BlockTest-plugin look at https://github.com/robotology/blocktest-yarp-plugins and the Generic BlockTest-plugin that is included in the current repository https://github.com/robotology/blocktest/tree/master/src/genericactiondepotlib.

 ## 9.2.
 Create a new plugin
-It is possible to write your own plugin for BlockTest, check the following section.
+It is possible to write your own plugin for BlockTest, check the following sections.

 ## 9.3.
 Create a new repository for plugin
 Create a new repository in github.